Story rights belong to Wes Craven and DreamWorks Company.

 He shrugged lightly.
 "Even if you wanted to call security instead, cause a dramatic riot right here and now, I don't think anyone shall take you that seriously."

 A couple seconds had gone by.
 It dawned on Lisa that his words weren't meant to be a mocking remark, but a direct fact.
 This was Halloween.
 Screaming for help because a killer was in the room would be practically futile.
 The guests would most likely assume their possible-horrifying-round-two was a special theatrical skit prearranged for the party.
 It'd be like Crying Wolf.
 With this holiday nowadays, any type of real terror was easily overshadowed by the usual stunts and pranks.

 Lisa gritted her teeth, becoming even less impressed.
 This had to be planned somehow.
 He planned to corner this time her without any obstacles, without so many social interuptions.

 And so, before she knew it, the hired Orchestra currently transitioned onto a new Gothic melody, and she was being lured into motion.

 "No mask to go with your dress?" he questioned shortly after.
-"I thought this was a Masquerade."
+"I thought this was supposed to be a traditional Masquerade."